-(i) The applicant's Chief Executive Officer, Chief Financial Officer, and Program Director must not have been convicted of, or are currently under investigation for, crimes involving fraud/misappropriation.
+(i) The applicant's Chief Executive Officer, Chief Financial Officer, and Program Director must not have been convicted of, or currently under investigation for, crimes involving fraud/misappropriation; and b.
+All Applicants:

 (ii) The applicant must have accounting systems in place that are capable of tracking CIRM funds.